Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-We end this section with four examples covered by the multivariate scheme. \begin{example}[$m$-bundled plane-oriented recursive trees] We have encountered before $3$-bundled trees in the framework of bilabelled trees.
+\begin{example}[$m$-bundled plane-oriented recursive trees] We have previously encountered $3$-bundled trees in Section~\ref{ExBilabelled} in the framework of bilabelled trees.
 In the following we study ordinary increasing trees~\cite{BerFlaSal1992,Drmota2009,JKP2011,KuPa2007,MSS1993,PanPro2007}, where each node has only one label.
-As before, given a degree-weight sequence $(\varphi_{j})_{j \ge 0}$, the corresponding degree-weight generating function is defined via $\varphi(t) = \sum_{j \ge 0} \varphi_{j} t^{j}$.
-The associated family $\mathcal{T}$ of increasing trees can be described by the following symbolic equation:
+As before, given a degree-weight sequence $(\varphi_{j})_{j \ge 0}$, the corresponding degree-weight generating function is defined by

+The associated family $\mathcal{T}$ of increasing trees can be described by the following symbolic equation using the boxed product (see Section~\ref{ExBilabelled}):